 - Phlebotomy, including venipuncture and capillary sampling

 - EKG function and EKG strip analysis

 - Performing peripheral IVs

 - Assisting minor surgeries

 - Proper use and disposal of biohazards

-However, clinical medical assistants also often pursue the Certified Clinical Medical Assistant (CCMA) credential through the National Healthcareer Association.
-Earning the CCMA credential may allow clinical medical assistants to enjoy more job opportunities and increased salary.
+However, clinical medical assistants often pursue the Certified Clinical Medical Assistant (CCMA) credential through the National Healthcareer Association.
+Earning the CCMA credential may allow clinical medical assistants to enjoy more job opportunities and increased salaries.